John Farnham

-Farnham has been recognised by many honours and awards, including 1987 Australian of the Year, 1996 Officer of the Order of Australia, and 19 ARIA Awards, including his 2003 induction into the Hall of Fame.
+Farnham has been recognised by numerous honours and awards, including 1987 Australian of the Year, 1996 Officer of the Order of Australia, and 22 ARIA Music Awards, including his 2003 induction into their Hall of Fame.
 Starting in 1969, he was voted by TV Week readers as the 'King of Pop' for five consecutive years.
+Aside from a recording career, Farnham acted in musical theatre with lead roles in Australian productions of Charlie Girl (1971), Pippin (1974) and 1992's Jesus Christ Superstar.
+He starred in his own TV series and specials, including It's Magic (with Colleen Hewett), Bobby Dazzler, and Farnham and Byrne (with Debra Byrne).
+He guested on numerous popular shows, The Don Lane Show, Countdown and Hey Hey It's Saturday.

-Aside from his recording career, Farnham performed on stage with lead roles in Australian productions of Charlie Girl, Pippin and 1992's Jesus Christ Superstar.
-He starred in his own TV series and specials, including It's Magic (With Colleen Hewett), Bobby Dazzler, and Farnham and Byrne (with Debra Byrne), and as a guest on numerous other popular shows such as The Don Lane Show, Countdown and Hey Hey It's Saturday.
+The artist married former dancer Jillian Billman in 1973, whom he met when both were in Charlie Girl.
+The couple have two children.
+Farnham had been managed by Darryl Sambell from 1967 to 1976 and by his long-term friend, Glenn Wheatley from 1980 to the latter's death in 2022.
+Australian musicologist, Ian McFarlane described Farnham as "the most successful solo artist in the history of Australian rock and pop...
+[He] has retained an affable sense of humour and a simple, unpretentious 'everyman' charm which also makes him one of the most respected celebrities in Australian entertainment history".
+In August 2022, a cancerous tumour was discovered in Farnham's mouth, which was successfully removed in an operation involving jaw reconstruction.
+He has not performed publicly since mid-2023.
+In May 2026 Farnham issued a statement, "because of the surgeries to my mouth and face over the past few years, singing on stage is not something I can consider again".

 Early life

-John Peter Farnham was born in Mile End Hospital, East London, England on 1 July 1949, to John Peter Farnham Sr., and Rose (née Pemberton) Farnham.
-His sisters are Jean and Jacqueline, and his younger brother is Steven.
-Farnham spent his first ten years in the United Kingdom before his family emigrated to Australia in 1959 to live in Melbourne, Victoria.
-He attended school at Yarraman Park State School (now Yarraman Oaks Primary School) in Noble Park East, and Lyndale Primary School (now Lyndale Greens Primary School) and Lyndale High School in Dandenong North.
+John Peter Farnham was born in Mile End Hospital, Dagenham, Essex, England, on 1 July 1949, to John Peter Farnham Sr., and Rose (née Pemberton) Farnham.
+His father worked at Ford's motor assembly plant.
+He is the eldest of four children, with English-born sisters (Jean and Jacqueline) and an Australian-born brother (Steven).
+As a six-year-old he was confined to bed with pneumonia and was given a plastic guitar for Christmas to amuse himself.
+In the following years he performed publicly across Essex.
+Farnham spent his first nine years in the United Kingdom before his family emigrated to Australia in May 1959 via SS Orsova to live in Noble Park, Victoria with his father's elder sister, Mary.
+Also migrating aboard SS Orsova were his uncles, Alf and Chris and his paternal grandparents, John and Mary.
+Soon after arriving in Australia his mother, aunt and grandmother won £A10,000 in a lottery and used the money to build two family homes in Noble Park.
+He attended Yarraman Park State School (now Yarraman Oaks Primary School) in Noble Park East, and Lyndale Primary School (now Lyndale Greens Primary School) and Lyndale High School in Dandenong North.